Choosing the Right Tradespeople

 Tradesman using a drill.

-Always try to use tradespeople who are members of trade associations.
-All the associations have a code of conduct that members should follow.
-The most common associations include The Federation of Master Builders the National Federation of Builders and Rated People.
-Plumbers should be registered with GASSAFE and electricians should be registered with NICIEC, ECA or NAPIT.
+Try to use tradespeople who belong to recognised trade organisations.
+These organisations have rules that members are expected to follow.
+Common ones include the Federation of Master Builders, the National Federation of Builders and Rated People.
+Plumbers should be registered with Gas Safe, and electricians should be registered with NICEIC, ECA or NAPIT.

 Ask each trade for at least two references.
 Contact these people and find out how happy they are with the work and the builder’s conduct.
 If possible, go and view some of the work.